Maxoz99/ANNs-TensorFlow/README.md

 The Homework08 folder contains an example notebook taken from tensorflows documentation to illustrate the process.

+# Setting a password

+If you want to set custom password for your server instead of having to grab the randomized token everytime, you can pass a token via an docker environment variable when running the container

+`-e JUPYTER_TOKEN=my_super_secure_password`

 # Quitting the server and container

 Once you shutdown the notebook server, the container will close as well.